List of Power Rangers Mystic Force characters: Mystic Rangers

 The powers of the Mystic Rangers are derived from beings known as the Ancient Titans, creatures with great elemental powers, symbolized by mythological creatures from various Earth mythologies on the Ranger's visors (the creatures being the phoenix, the sprite, the garuda, the minotaur, and the mermaid).
 To date, they are the only team of Rangers to not have some kind of team-up special with another Ranger team in their own season.

-When morphing, the core five Rangers use their Mystic Morphers' morph Spell Code, "1-2-3" - the incantation is _"Galwit Mysto Ranger"_ and the morph call is _"Magical Source - Mystic Force"_.
-The morph call _"Magical Source - Mystic Force"_ is the same morph call used by Udonna, Daggeron and Leanbow even though the Morphers they use are different.
+When morphing, the core five Rangers use their Mystic Morphers' morph Spell Code, "1-2-3" - the incantation is _"Galwit Mysto Ranger"_ and the morph call is "Magical Source, Mystic Force!".
+The morph call is the same morph call used by Udonna, Daggeron and Leanbow even though the Morphers they use are different.

-The Spell Code the core Rangers use to morph into Legend Warrior Mode, whether morphing either from Ranger form or straight from unmorphed civilian form (meaning that the Rangers are bypassing Ranger form, morphing from civilian form to Legend Warrior form), is "1-2-0" - the morph call for Legend Warrior form is _"Legendary Source - Mystic Force"_ and the incantation is _"Galwit Mysto Neramax"_.
+The Spell Code the core Rangers use to morph into Legend Warrior Mode, whether morphing either from Ranger form or straight from unmorphed civilian form (meaning that the Rangers are bypassing Ranger form, morphing from civilian form to Legend Warrior form), is "1-2-0" - the morph call for Legend Warrior form is "Legendary Source - Mystic Force!" and the incantation is _"Galwit Mysto Neramax"_.

 In the events of "Shattered Grid", it is revealed that the Mystic Force team are one of the few who have not yet been attacked by Drakkon's forces, due to the fact that when they answer the late Zordon's summons, the entire team is present, including Udonna as the White Mystic Ranger.

 The Mystic Force Rangers made a cameo in the footage in Power Rangers Beast Morphers.